-We are pleased to announce a small-grant opportunity for UW-Madison graduate students and postdocs studying soil and environmental microbiology, supported by the O.N.
-Allen professorship in Soil Science, the WID Multi-Omics Hub, the Department of Plant Pathology, and the Department of Bacteriology.
-We are requesting proposals for up to $2,500 to support research in soil and environmental microbiology.
-Proposals will be reviewed by an NSF-style panel of students and postdocs with broad scientific backgrounds, and we expect to make up to 15 awards in 2018.
+We are pleased to announce the second year of a small-grant opportunity for UW-Madison graduate students and postdocs studying soil and environmental microbiology, supported by the O.N.
+Allen professorship in Soil Science, CALS, the WID Multi-Omics Hub, the Department of Plant Pathology, and the Department of Bacteriology.
+We are requesting proposals for up to $4,000 to support research in soil and environmental microbiology.
+Proposals will be reviewed by an NSF-style panel of students and postdocs with broad scientific backgrounds, and we expect to make up to (5) awards in 2019.

-We encourage applicants to attend the grant-writing peer workshop in conjunction with the Writing Center, which will be held in Soils 357 on Tuesday, May 15, 2018, from 11:30AM-1PM.
+We encourage applicants to attend our grant-writing workshop run in conjunction with the Writing Center, which will be held in Soils 357 on Thursday, May 23, from 3:30-5:00PM.
 Participants should bring their drafts of their proposals (the further along the better).
 We will provide pizza.
-Workshop RSVPs to email@example.com would be appreciated to help us estimate numbers of attendees, but all are welcome to attend.
+Workshop RSVPs to email@example.com May 21 would be appreciated to help us estimate numbers of attendees, but all are welcome to attend.

 Eligibility and Responsibilities